mendhak/mendhak.github.io/posts/2023-07-29-simple-cli-lookup-tool.md

 ### Chosen models

-The models I chose to run the tool with were [Llama-2-7B-Chat-GGML](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML), and [Stable Beluga 7B GGML](https://huggingface.co/TheBloke/StableBeluga-7B-GGML).
+The models I chose to run the tool with were [Llama-2-7B-Chat-GGML](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML), [Stable Beluga 7B GGML](https://huggingface.co/TheBloke/StableBeluga-7B-GGML), and [CodeLlama 7B GGUF](https://huggingface.co/TheBloke/CodeLlama-7B-GGUF).
 The 7B indicates 7 billion parameters, which would fit in about 6GB of RAM, or 6GB of VRAM if offloaded to the GPU.
-GGML is the name of the quantization format that llama.cpp expects to work with.
+GGML is the name of the quantization format that llama.cpp expects to work with, although very recently this has now changed to GGUF format.

 The best model would probably have been [WizardCoder 15B](https://huggingface.co/localmodels/WizardCoder-15B-V1.0-GPTQ) which is fine tuned for coding tasks, but it was in GPTQ format and probably required more VRAM than I have available.
 Perhaps a few years from now it becomes a bit more achievable.
 Another coding model called [Starcoder](https://huggingface.co/TheBloke/starcoderplus-GGML) was in GGML format but not compatible with llama.cpp.